FAFSA Resources and Assistance

 Gathering Needed Documents

 The FAFSA questions ask for information about you (your name, date of birth, address, etc.) and about your financial situation.
-Depending on your circumstances (for instance, whether you’re a U.S. citizen or what tax form you used), you might need the following information or documents as you fill out the application: See a list of the documents you need to get started.
+Depending on your circumstances (for instance, whether you’re a U.S. citizen or what tax form you used), you might need the following information or documents as you fill out the application: Click to view the documents you need to get started.

 Completing the Application